 EBITDA helps interested parties evaluate similar companies in their respective business.
 Differences in companies’ accounting practices cause differences in net income earned.
 However, this is not to say that the company is a standout or a laggard.
 This information alone cannot tell investors how the company is doing relative to its peers.

 In conclusion, knowing and understanding EBIDTA is essential in analyzing companies.
 Not knowing this measure makes comparing similar companies difficult.
-Estimating fair value for companies’ stock relies on this at its core.
+Estimating the fair value for stocks relies on this at its core.